 A man once felt very depressed.
 Try as he might, he couldn’t shake it.
-He called Yogi Bhajan to ask for advice.
+He called his teacher to ask for advice.
 He dialed the number that he had for him.
-Yogi Bhajan happened to pick up the phone, and without even saying “hello” or “who is this?” he spoke very clearly into the receiver, “Find someone more depressed than you and serve them!”
+His teacher picked up the phone, and without even saying “hello” or “who is this?” he spoke very clearly into the receiver, “Find someone more depressed than you and serve them!”

-Then, Yogi Bhajan hung up, without even a goodbye.
+Then, he hung up, without even a goodbye.